gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 };
 ```

 You can see how simple-git is working here.
 Using the same options git has.
 Returning the push result to show a link to the user to create a pull request.
 You can also modify this blog to just submit directly to the master, so no need for additional checks.
-Let's connect this function in our upload endpoint and return the url.
+Let's connect this function in our upload endpoint and return the url. `pfp` corresponds to `post from photo` if you wonder.

 ```js
 // fs.writeFile callback